Largest organisms: Stramenopiles (Stramenopila)

+Heliozoa

+As of 2021, the largest known heliozoan is Berkeleyaesol magnus (formerly Raphidiophrys magna): its axopodial sphere can reach a diameter up to 6350 μm, with a cell body diameter of 1486 μm, a mucilaginous envelope 540 μm thick, and up to 1892 μm long axopodia.

 Bacteria

 The largest known species of bacterium is named Thiomargarita magnifica, which grows to 1 cm in length, making it visible to the naked eye and also about five thousand times the size of more typical bacteria.
 BBC News described it as possessing the "size and shape of a human eyelash."
 Science published a new paper on the bacterium on June 23, 2022.
 According to a study coauthored by Jean-Marie Volland, a marine biologist and scientist at California's Laboratory for Research in Complex Systems, and an affiliate at the US Department of Energy Joint Genome Institute, T. magnifica can grow up to 2 centimeters long.